Upcoming Mobile Phones In October 2023: More Than Just The New Google Pixel

 Launching on: October 4

-Google will bring the fight to the iPhone 15 with its Pixel 8 as soon as October starts.
-Although the launch event is yet to take place, the Pixel 8 has leaked beyond imagination (it’s a norm with Google).
-Google is expected to command a price of USD 699 for its base variant and for that, you can expect to get an all-new design with revised dimensions, a highly improved 6.1-inch FHD+ 120Hz refresh rate OLED display, the Tensor G3 chip, a 4,485mAh battery with support for 24W wired charging and 15W wireless charging and a host of new colours.
-Google is likely to keep the camera hardware unchanged from the Pixel 7 but the new Tensor G3 chip could allow for better image processing features like face swapping, Night Sight in videos, Audio Eraser and a lot more.
+Google will be bringing the fight to the iPhone 15 with the Pixel 8 in October.
+Although the launch event is yet to take place, we have a clear idea about the Pixel 8’s specs and features courtesy of all the leaks (it’s a norm with Google) so far.

+Google is expected to command a price of USD 699 for its base variant.
+You can expect an all-new design with revised dimensions, a highly improved 6.1-inch FHD+ OLED display with a 120Hz refresh rate, the Tensor G3 chip, a 4,485mAh battery with support for 24W wired charging and 15W wireless charging and a host of new colours.
+Google is likely to keep the camera hardware unchanged from the Pixel 7 but the new Tensor G3 chip could allow for better image processing features like face swapping, Night Sight in videos and Audio Eraser.

 (Image Credits: Courtesy Google)